PGMFFEnthusiasts/brady/README.md

 ## required patch

 do note there is a required API patch for MCCoroutine to work on SportPaper.
-You can find it in `patches/`!
+You can find it in `patches/`! you can find a SportPaper with this in it [here](https://github.com/PGMFFEnthusiasts/SportPaper) that's specifically for brady.

 ## adding more plugins